Towers Department Stores: History

-Each selling department within a Towers store was operated as a licensed concession.
+Each department within Towers stores operated as a licensed concession.
 Some Towers/Bonimart stores offered services such as restaurants, photo labs, and pharmacies within the store.
 Some stores were also paired with an IGA or Food City grocery store.

 In October 1990, Towers/Bonimart's 51 stores were purchased by Hudson's Bay Company which intended to merge them with its Zellers subsidiary.
 One store was transferred to The Bay and four others were going to be sold or closed.
 The transaction was met with strong opposition from the New York-based F. W. Woolworth Company (owner of the Woolco stores in Canada) which also wanted to purchase the chain.